 Notification requirement for influenza

-Influenza (Group B disease) must be notified in writing within 5 days of laboratory confirmation.
+Influenza is a ‘routine’ notifiable condition and must be notified by pathology services in writing within 5 days of laboratory confirmation.
+Medical practitioners are not required to notify cases of influenza.

 This is a Victorian statutory requirement.